 Moreover, mitigation strategies, especially linking the Programme to national priorities, were effective in countering these risks.
 On the other hand, a weak M&E system hampered the Programme’s ability to track the impact of risks such as climatic variability.

-On the other hand, the Program design did not take into consideration the critical risk of communication breakdown between the three sub-projects of the Programme.
+However, the Program design did not take into consideration the critical risk of communication breakdown between the three sub-projects of the Programme.
 Although, the projects continued to be implemented through a collaborative approach, considering such this potential risk in the programme design could have called for incorporating measures to further enhance this collaboration.

 Planned Stakeholder Participation